Naps Of The Day - How To Choose Value Selections

 • 3.
 If so, what stake should be placed on the selection?

 • 4.
-Which selection offers the best value and should, therefore, be napped?
+Which selection offers the best value and should be napped?

-Finally, once you are confident that your methods are effective, apply them prior to placing your wagers with the bookmakers and on the betting exchanges.
+Finally, once you are confident that your methods are effective, apply them before placing your wagers with the bookmakers and on the betting exchanges.

 No Comments